 What are some workplace accident investigation techniques?
 The employer should first isolate the accident scene.
 The purpose of isolating the accident scene is to maintain as closely as possible the conditions present at the time of the accident.

 Isolating the scene involves first bringing the situation under control and caring for the injured worker.
 Then, secure the area and isolate the accident scene to ensure that it is safe for investigators.
-Information and facts should then be collected before the accident scene is changed.
+Once you’ve done that, collect information and facts before the accident scene changes.

 Next, the investigator should make a permanent record of all evidence.
 The longer the accident scene is isolated, the more likely it is that evidence is disturbed.
 If the isolated scene contains a critical piece of equipment, there will be pressure to get it back into operation by upper management.
-Therefore, evidence should be captured immediately.
+Therefore, you should collect evidence immediately.

 The next step is to compile a witness list.
-Every witness should be interviewed individually and separately from other witnesses to prevent statements from changing.
-Interview the witnesses immediately after the witness list has been made.
+You should interview each witness individually and separately from other witnesses to prevent statements from changing.
+Interview the witnesses immediately after making your list.
 The investigator may need to reinterview the witnesses for clarification.
 When asking open-ended questions to gather facts, be sure to listen.

 The investigator should only interrupt if it is necessary to receive clarification.
 Do not influence the witness with gestures or facial expressions.
-It is important to stay neutral and non-judgemental.
+It is important to stay neutral and non-judgmental.

 Last, the investigator should follow up with the accident investigation.
 Follow up steps include: